Mississippi Miracle

 Concurrently, and as a best practice, even the most widely held assumptions must be evaluated and continually reevaluated.
 For instance, minimum NAEP proficiency must be considered not as a goal, but merely as a reference.
 Further, to capitalize on their strengths and to be competitive, K–12 students must seek performance in the upper deciles of NAEP.
 That is, the true competitive minimum is the highest decile a student can achieve.

-To see the Hawthorne effect, click the U.S. Department of Education link and scroll to “The elephant in the room—and its cousin.”
+To see the Hawthorne effect, click the U.S. Department of Education link and scroll to the subtitle “The elephant in the room has a cousin, Hawthorne.”

 And for the eighth-grade cohort—far different from fourth graders—if their results do begin to show comparable improvement, will those gains likewise fade for subsequent eight-grade cohorts?